 PhD, Licensed Acupuncturist (GA, SC)

-Huiling Tang (PhD, L Ac.) graduated from Beijing University of Chinese Medicine, granted the Medical Bachelor degree of Traditional Chinese Medicine and Doctor degree of integrative medicine.
-Huiling is licensed by the state and recognized by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+Huiling Tang (PhD, L Ac.) graduated from Beijing University of Chinese Medicine, granted the Medical Bachelor degree of Traditional Chinese Medicine and Doctor degree of Integrative Medicine.
+Huiling is licensed by the state of Georgia and South Carolina and is recognized by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).

-Huiling came to the United States in 2011 and has been working in the Brain Research Lab of Department of Emergency Medicine, Emory University as a Post-Doctoral Fellow for three years.
-Currently, She also teaches Chinese Herbal Medicine at School of Acupuncture and Oriental Medicine, Atlanta University of Health Science.
+Huiling came to the United States in 2011 and has worked in the Brain Research Lab of Department of Emergency Medicine, Emory University as a Post-Doctoral Fellow for three years.
+Currently, She teaches Chinese Herbal Medicine at School of Acupuncture and Oriental Medicine, Atlanta University of Health Science.

 PhD, Licensed Acupuncturist (GA, SC)